10 Signs You Have Leaky Gut

 Hormonal imbalances such as PCOS are associated with chronic low-grade inflammation which is known to impact on insulin resistance and weight gain.
 However, it is the gut flora in the body that help to mitigate this inflammatory process and studies have shown that women with PCOS have a disrupted microbiome.
 Although it is unclear is leaky gut is the cause or the symptom, it is clear that it is part of the vicious cycle and only worsens the symptoms.
 If you have a disrupted microbiome then you are more likely to develop PCOS, and the excess androgens in PCOS can cause the microbiome to become worse.

 Have leaky gut and not sure what to do next?
-Read part 3 of my overview on gut health and learn how to heal leaky gut.
+Read part 1 and part 3 of my overview on gut health and learn how to heal leaky gut.

 Part 3: How to Heal Leaky Gut